310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Tetora %}
-He’ll just avoid the question if I did~
+He’ll just avoid the question, though~

 Well, whatever.
 I’m sure Taishou as a delinquent was as super duper cool as he is right now!
 {% endbubble %}